gunshor/Contemplate/README.md

 Apple: Mockup
 -------------

 The mockups of the iPhone, iPhone 4, and iPad are stripped-down versions of the gorgeous Teehan+Lax mockups, convenient if you just need a quick mockup of the front of the device.
+All proper credit and thanks goes to them, and I make no illusions of ownership or otherwise.
 Please visit their website to download the full versions and donate if you can.

 - [iPhone 4](http://www.teehanlax.com/blog/2010/06/14/iphone-gui-psd-v4/)
 - [iPhone 4 Retina Display](http://www.teehanlax.com/blog/2010/08/12/iphone-4-gui-psd-retina-display/)